Falcon Language Translation

 Principal ML Scientist building industrial-scale language translation serving 50+ nations and 50,000+ translators — the origin story for cybernetic systems.

-The defining moment came at NVIDIA GTC 2015.
-Andrew Ng stood on stage and showed neural machine translation outperforming the best statistical MT systems.
-I was in the audience, and it crystallized something I’d been feeling: the future wasn’t AI replacing human translators.
+The insight crystallized at NVIDIA GTC in 2015.
+Andrew Ng stood on stage and showed neural machine translation outperforming the best statistical systems we had.
+I was in the audience, and something I'd been feeling for years snapped into focus.
+The future wasn't AI replacing human translators.
 It was AI amplifying them.
-Cybernetic systems — human expertise and machine capability fused into something neither could achieve alone.
+Cybernetic systems: human and machine fused into something neither could manage alone.

-That insight became the seed of everything that followed.
-The Lattice Protocol’s federation model, the aDNA knowledge architecture, the rare disease hackathon format where clinicians and AI work as teammates — all of it traces back to watching neural MT work and understanding that the real power was in the collaboration, not the automation.
+That idea became the seed of nearly everything I've built since.
+The Lattice Protocol's federation model, the aDNA knowledge architecture, the rare disease hackathon format where clinicians and AI work shoulder to shoulder as teammates, all of it traces back to watching neural MT work and understanding that the real power lived in the collaboration, not the automation.
 Falcon taught me scale.
 GTC taught me vision.
 The combination sent me to Stanford.